GetRighhttt/CameraAndroid/README.md

 # CameraAndroid
-Repo demoing how to use a the camera feature for android devices.
+<p>Repo demoing how to use a the camera feature for android devices.
+Camera also resumes functionality after it goes into a paaused state, or when going into and out of the application.</p>